mrezabayat/iamsorush/content/posts/cpp-span/index.md

 return 0;}
 ```
-to a dynmic pointer array:
+to a dynamic pointer array:

 ```cpp
 int* a = new int[2]{8, 8};